mgarriott/FreezeWatch/README.md

 ## Uninstalling ##

-If you copied the systemd service file into your systemd service directory you can delete it.
+If you copied the systemd service file into your systemd service directory, it can simply be deleted.

 If you previously enabled the service with: